cavpollo/bitbucket-bot/README.md

-# Quinela Party Parrot as a Service
+# Bitbucket Review Reminder Party Parrot as a Service

 ## What's this?

 A semi-terrible attempt at making a bot that posts pull request reminders on a slack channel.
-Don't ask.

 ## Usage